veritas9872/Horovod-Pytorch-Tutorial/train/README.md

 Each process can access its identifier via the hvd.local_rank() function.

-This is similar to how CUDA threads operate.
+This is similar to how CUDA threads operate within a CUDA kernel.

 Imagine launching the `python ...` command simultaneously, in parallel, but each process knowing its identifying number.

+Each process does its own thing but synchronizes with the others via the Ring-AllReduce.

+### How many processes?

-Note that the DataLoaders launch new workers in each process.
+As mentioned previously, note that the DataLoaders launch new workers in each process.

 This means that the number of pre-processing processes is multiplied by the number of Horovod processes.

 This may cause memory issues or performance drops.

-The mini-batch size is not affected by the number of Horovod processes because of the DistributedSampler.
+However, **mini-batch size is not affected by the number of Horovod processes.**

+DistributedSampler handles this very well.

+### How to write logs and save checkpoints.

-The Horovod documentation recommends that only model checkpoints and logs from "hvd.local_rank() == 0" should be saved.
+The Horovod documentation recommends that only model checkpoints and logs from `"hvd.local_rank() == 0"` should be saved.

-The Ring-AllReduce will ensure that the values will converge eventually.
+The Ring-AllReduce ensures that the different versions will not diverge very much.

+### How to manage devices

 Within each `horovodrun` process, the device assigned to that process is set as the default device.